cryostatio/cryostatio.github.io/get-started/index.md

   summary="Install the Operator"
   image-name="cryostat-operatorhub-install-in-progress.png"
 %}
 Click "Install" and wait for the installation to complete.
+In this example we will proceed with **All Namespaces**.
 {% include howto_step.html
   summary="Create a Cryostat instance" image-name="cryostat-operatorhub-install-complete.png"